luxi-huang/NotAnyMike.github.io/_posts/2020-01-18-MegaBlocks_Building_LEGO_Pyrimid.md

 ---

-## Overall
+## Overview

-This project is using ROS in python as the central platform, Baxter assembles a LEGO mega blocks pyramid from the blocks provided by the user.
-The flow is:
+This project uses ROS in python as the central platform. the Baxter robot assembles a LEGO mega blocks pyramid from the blocks provided by the human.
+The flow is as follow:

-1. Human places blocks on the plate.
+1. Human places LEGO blocks on the plate.
-2. Blocks are detected on Baxter's camera image using OpenCV.
+2. The LEGO blocks are detected on Baxter's camera image using OpenCV.
-3. Among all detected blocks, a block is chosen at random and locate in its 3D position.
+3. Among all detected blocks, one block is chosen at random and located in its 3D position.
-4. Goal block is displayed to users on the screen.
+4. The chosen block is displayed to users on the screen.
-5. Baxter picked the blocks up and places them in the drop location using position control in Moveit.
+5. Baxter picks the blocks up and places them in the drop location using position control in MoveIt.
-6. As a double check, the gripper hand is pushed against the block to ensure that the block is pushed in, which is applied by Force control in MoveIt.
+6. To double check, Baxter gripper hand push against the block to ensure that the block is pushed in.
+The gripper used force control in MoveIt.
-7. Baxter repeats steps 3 and 6 until the pyramid is complete.
+7. Baxter repeats steps 3 to 6 until the pyramid is complete.

 ![Hierarchy](https://github.com/luxi-huang/portfolio/blob/master/img/posts/baxter/ezgif.com-gif-maker-2.gif?raw=true)*<center>Figure 2: Senosr fuse for Depth Camera D435i</center>*